Rush

 Select Layout.
 Write the newly published Layout in the moonshine configuration file.

-Sending a message is done using the Rush::events()->notification()
+Sending a message is done using the Rush::events()->notification():

 LiveForm

-To display active users on the form page, attach the HasRushForm
+To display active users on the form page, attach the HasRushForm trait to your resource:

 FragmentReload